synqs/ArduinoThermoControlWeb/README.md

 It creates a new python file in the migrations folder.
 You then update the sqlite database through a:

 > flask db upgrade

+# Dev updates to the dockerfile

+If you would like to create the dockerfile locally, you might run

+>  docker build -t devicecontrolserver:latest .

 # TODO